Ryanb58/ryanb58.github.io/content/drafts/corporate-lingo.md

 ## Unmanaged Certificates

 Self signed or imported certificates.
+Certificates that are not "managed" and therefore will not be "auto renewed" upon expiration.

 ## Cert Hygiene